-Reads were aligned to the E. coli W3110 MuSGS genome (E. coli W3110 genome with the insertion of cat-MuSGS cassette may be downloaded from GEO: GSE95567) using BWA-MEM [199].
-BAM files were prepared with Samtools [200] and visualized in IGV [201].
+Reads were aligned to the E. coli W3110 MuSGS genome (E. coli W3110 genome with the insertion of cat-MuSGS cassette may be downloaded from GEO: GSE95567) using BWA-MEM [206].
+BAM files were prepared with Samtools [207] and visualized in IGV [208].

 For each position in the genome a number of 3'-ends (N3E) and 5'-ends were counted based on reads alignments stored in SAM file.
 Obtained values were divided by the total amount of reads aligned and multiplied by the lowest value across samples forming the quartet.
 Additional normalization was performed to get rid of the bias in the coverage depth across the genome: due to active replication, there is a significant difference in the total amount of DNA between origin of replication and terminator area.
-For this purpose, N3E values of +A+IP sample were divided by corresponding N3Es of +A-IP control and N3Es of -A+IP sample were divided by N3Es of -A-IP control (all samples originate from the same quartet).
-N3Es of +A-IP and -A-IP controls were preliminarily smoothed using 200 kb sliding window.
-In resulting pairs of samples (+A+IP\norm and $-A+IP_norm$ ) gyrase cleavage sites (GCSs) were called if values in i and i+5 positions in +A+IP\norm sample both exceed the right confident interval value calculated based on the appropriate values in -A+IP sample (Audic & Claverie statistical test from [202], p-value<0.05).
+For this purpose, N3E values of +A+IP sample were divided by corresponding N3Es of +A-IP control and N3Es of -A+IP sample were divided by corresponding N3Es of +A-IP control and N3Es of +A-IP control (all samples originate from the same quartet).
+N3Es of +A-IP

+IP and -A-IP controls were preliminarily smoothed using 200 kb sliding window.
+In resulting pairs of samples (+A+IP_norm and -A+IP_norm) gyrase cleavage sites (GCSs) were called if values in i and i+5 positions in +A+IP_norm sample both exceed the right confident interval value calculated based on the appropriate values in -A+IP sample (Audic & Claverie statistical test from [209], p-value<0.05).
 As Topo-Seq was performed for each antibiotic in triplicate, GCS was called reliable if it was identified in at least two biological replicas.
 Only reliable GCSs sets were used for further analysis.